Sethjsa/old-sethjsa.github.io/index.md

 ## About

-I am a Research Engineer in NLP at the ALMAnaCH lab at Inria, Paris, focusing on domain adaptation for low-resource translation.
-I hold a Master's degree from Edinburgh University in Speech & Language Processing, and I was previously a researcher in NLP at City University of London, and the UK Government.
+I am a PhD Candidate in low-resource translation and simplification at the University of Amsterdam (UvA), affiliated with the ILLC and the IvI.
+I am supervised by Khalil Sima'an and Christof Monz.
+Previously, I was a Research Engineer in NLP at the ALMAnaCH lab at Inria, Paris, focusing on domain adaptation for low-resource translation, and before this I worked as an NLP researcher at City University, London, and the UK Government.
+I hold a Master's degree from Edinburgh University in Speech & Language Processing.
 My academic interests, among others, include:

-- Low-resource NLP including language modelling and translation
+- Low-resource NLP, specifically machine translation and automatic text simplification
-- Training efficiency and sample efficiency of (small) NLP models
 - Theoretical syntax (Minimalist Grammar and CCG)
+- Transfer learning and sample efficiency

 For my Master's dissertation (available [here](https://sethjsa.github.io/SJSA_MSc_Dissertation.pdf){:target="_blank"}), I was supervised by [Dr. Miloš Stanojević](https://stanojevic.github.io){:target="_blank"} and [Prof. Mark Steedman](https://homepages.inf.ed.ac.uk/steedman/){:target="_blank"}.
 For my [Undergraduate dissertation](https://www.mmll.cam.ac.uk/files/copil_12_1_aycock.pdf){:target="_blank"}, I was supervised by [Prof. Ian Roberts](https://www.dow.cam.ac.uk/people/professor-ian-roberts){:target="_blank"}.